Veritext and Digital Reporting

 A Letter to the Court Reporting Community | February 21, 2020

-There has been a lot of discussion recently on social media about Veritext’s position on digital reporting and our support of the stenographic reporting profession – we’d like to take this opportunity to further emphasize our position on the issue.
+There has been a lot of discussion recently about Veritext’s position on digital reporting and our support of the stenographic reporting profession – we’d like to take this opportunity to further emphasize our position on the issue.

-Steno remains the irreplaceable gold standard of testimony capture.
 Veritext is committed to the reporting profession.
 Veritext is not promoting digital reporting services as a replacement for stenographic reporting – it’s the exact opposite.
-Steno remains our strong preference, and our goal is to keep all stenographers as busy as they would like to be.
-More than 99% of the work we cover is done by stenographic reporters.
-In fact, last year Veritext provided more work to stenos than anyone else in the country.
+Our goal is to keep all stenographers as busy as they would like to be.
+In fact, last year Veritext provided more work to stenographers than anyone else in the country.

 Veritext has always supported stenographic reporters – this company was founded and continues to thrive based on our relationships with steno reporters, and we value each of you.

-We remain committed to supporting the court reporting profession – including efforts to attract, train and mentor new stenographic reporters.
+We remain committed to supporting the court reporting profession.
+This includes efforts to attract and mentor new stenographic reporters, and to support the schools.
 If you are interested in being part of the solution by joining Veritext in these efforts, please contact us at firstname.lastname@example.org.

 The Veritext Management Team